 - Protect against negative attacks

-There are many examples of how organisations have managed to damage their own reputation by the actions or lack of actions;
+There are many examples of how organisations have managed to damage their own reputation by their actions or lack of actions:

 The sharing of usernames and passwords is commonplace in many organisations.

 Employees with direct access to accounts can take them with them if they leave the organisation.